-Luberto’s list “celebrates the biodiversity of Italy’s grapes and their interaction with the soil, microclimate and hand of the winemaker,” hence the presence of wines such as Elisabetta Foradori orange Manzoni Bianco.
+The wine list celebrates the biodiversity of Italy’s grapes and their interaction with the soil, microclimate and hand of the winemaker, hence the presence of wines such as Elisabetta Foradori’s Manzoni Bianco in orange.
 Despite the Park Lane setting, mark-ups are generally fair, even on rarities such as the 30-year-old Barbacarlo di Lino Maga from Lombardy.

-Being “the business card of the list”, the by-the-glass selection might feature Nero di Troia blend, P. Petrilli, “which, served with seafood, subverts the canonical rule that you must only drink white”.
+Being “the business card of the list,” which “never discriminates” the by-the-glass selection might feature Nero di Troia blend, P. Petrilli, which, when served with seafood subverts the canonical rule that only white would do.

 Of the future, expect an increase in wines from Etna, which Filistad rates immensely, including Girolamo Russo’s San Lorenzo.
 “It makes me so proud to look through my little window when I’m back in Taormina and see Etna.”
 Indeed, as part of a regional series, Filistad is eagerly looking forward to Randall’s Sicily dinner, featuring pasta with sardines, pine nuts, saffron, sultanas and pangrattato which occurs in the same month he turns 40.
 Also on the cards, expect an emergence of wine flights where Italy is pitched against Italian grapes and Italian winemakers from elsewhere.